|

 JACKSONDOUGLAS was the last operator hired by Cape Radio Inc., licensee of WDDY Gloucester

 until June 1981.
-At that time the property was bought by the "Happy" radio guy formally from WHAP Hopewell VA and his
+At that time the property was bought by Mr. Robinson the "Happy" radio guy formally from WHAP Hopewell

-money man from Charlottesville, who took this example of mid-century radio artistry and turned it into a run-of-the-mill everyday
+VA and his money man, Mr. Eure who took this example of mid-century radio artistry and turned it into a run-of-the-mill everyday

-boring example of radio huckstry, using it to promote FM at the AM's expense.
+boring example of radio huckstry, using it to promote FM at the AM's expense, also decreasing its power by 25%.

 "WOODY" Radio is no more.